dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

    [:div [:a {:href "#/about"} "go to about page"]]])
  {% endhighlight %}

 home-page, in the spirit of Clojure and Lisp, is just a function that returns dom elements.
 The syntax for defining a dom element is similar to [hiccup](https://github.com/weavejester/hiccup).
 All dom elements are defined as clojure vectors.
 The first element of the vector is the tag of the element (in this case :div).
-We can then nest any amount of vectors inside such a vector to represent dom nesting.
-So home-page compiles to
+We can then place other vectors(that represent elements) inside the original vector to represent element nesting (in the example above, the Welcome to my Project h2 is nested inside the div).
+So to show an example, I've pasted a vector representation of a dom and its corresponding dom element below it.

+{% highlight clojure %}
+[:div [:h2 "Welcome to my-project"]
+ [:div [:a {:href "#/about"} "go to about page"]]]
+{% endhighlight %}

+And the html:

 {% highlight html %}
 <div>